UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 Students can participate if you meet the following qualifications:

+* Have declared or intend to declare the BSCS degree;
 * Are currently enrolled in or have already completed our Introduction to Programming requirement; and,
 * Have not yet taken CS 2110 or ECE 2330.

+__Note:__ Students that are interested in the BACS degree are allowed to apply and we may choose a set of potential BACS majors over the summer to join the program if there is space.
+BACS requirements will be different than the ones listed below.

 ### How can I apply to join the pilot?